Yuli Gurriel: Cuban National Series

 Gurriel had a solid season during the 2004–05 Cuban National Series (CNS), leading the league in hits and runs scored.
 However, he truly dominated in 2005–06, leading the series in runs batted in (RBI), runs, and triples.
 His 27 home runs, which also led the league, were one short of the record of 28.
 Gurriel's batting average was .327, and his slugging percentage was .676.
 He played his Cuban career with Sancti Spíritus and Industriales of the Cuban National Series.

-Cuban national team

-Gurriel's contributions helped the national team win a gold medal in the 2004 Summer Olympics and World Cup of Baseball championships in 2003 and 2005.
-During the 2005 World Cup, he led all batters with eight home runs.